ibericoder/bar-casavazquez/website/README.md

 - Vite base is set to `/casavazquez/` in `vite.config.ts` for correct asset paths on GitHub Pages or similar
 - Strict TypeScript settings via `@vue/tsconfig`
+- Hidden route remains off the public navigation; trigger it by triple-clicking “Impressum” on the landing page.

 ## Scripts